-5. Why are there questions in CyberScope that do not correspond to a security control in National Institute of Standards and Technology (NIST) Special Publication (SP) 800-53, Recommended Security Controls of Federal Information Systems and Organizations??
+5. Why are there questions in CyberScope that do not correspond to a security control in National Institute of Standards and Technology (NIST) Special Publication (SP) 800-53, Recommended Security Controls of Federal Information Systems and Organizations?
 Not all FISMA questions relate to security controls in NIST SP 800-53.
-OMB and the Department of Homeland Security (DHS) are looking at the current maturity level of Cybersecurity in the agencies, not just specific control implementations.
-The intention is for the questions to evolve over the years as Cybersecurity matures.
+OMB and the Department of Homeland Security (DHS) are continuously improving the FISMA metrics and reporting process, including the addition of baseline security metrics to assess the current status and maturity level of Cybersecurity in the agencies, not just specific control implementations.
+The FISMA metrics continue to evolve as Cybersecurity matures.